madpilot78/FreeBoxPHP/README.md

 ## How to use

-There is a Configuration object that can be used to customize the library.
+There is a `Configuration` object that can be used to customize the library.

-First one needs to register with the Box, for example:
+First one needs to register with the `Box`, for example:

 ```php
 use madpilot78\FreeBoxPHP\Configuration;